ni/nimi-python/CONTRIBUTING.md

         ```
     1. Ensure no commits are made on ni/nimi-python/master until the release is complete
     1. Create and checkout a branch for release-related changes
-    1. Perform Version (major or minor) Bump (If Needed)
+    1. Perform Version Bump (If Needed)
-        * If you need to upgrade the major, minor, patch or dev versions, include any of the following parameters:
+        * If you need to upgrade the major or minor versions, include any of the following parameters:
            * --increment-major-version - To increment the major version of package.
 This will update the version to (N+1).X.X.dev0
            * --increment-minor-version - To increment the minor version of package.
 This will update the version to X.(N+1).X.dev0
-           * --increment-patch-version - To increment the patch version of package.
-This will update the version to X.X.(N+1).dev0
             For example:
                 ```bash
                 python3 tools/build_release.py --increment-minor-version
                 ```
         * If you need to update the version for any specific driver(s), include the `drivers` parameter.
 By default, all drivers will be considered.
           For example:
               ```bash
               python3 tools/build_release.py --drivers nidcpower --increment-minor-version
               ```
         * Commit to branch
     1. Update [CHANGELOG.md](./CHANGELOG.md)
         * Delete empty (i.e. No changes) sub-sections under "Unreleased" section